raviqqe/stak/doc/src/content/docs/limitations.md

 ---
-title: Limitations on the current implementation of Stak Scheme
+title: Limitations on the current implementation
 description: Limitations on the current implementation of Stak Scheme
 ---